apicize/lib-rust/README.md

 are saved to a file with the same name as the workbook but with an `.apicize-priv` extension.
 Global parameters are saved to the user's OS configuration directory under `apicize/globals.json`.

-## Executing Tests
+## Executing Tests in a workbook

-Tests are executed via the `TestRunner::run` function, which takes a workspace, a list of request IDs to execute, an optional cancellation token, and the instant that testing was started.
+Tests are executed via the `Workspace::run` function, which takes a workspace, a list of request IDs to execute, an optional cancellation token, and the instant that testing was started.